society-for-the-blind/slate2-proposal/slate2_proposal.md

 [^footnote-gpl_v3]: The latest version is the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) and [an extensive legal analysis is also available by the Software Freedom Law Center](https://www.softwarefreedom.org/resources/2014/SFLC-Guide_to_GPL_Compliance_2d_ed.html).

-#### 2.3.3.0 Public domain
-It is worth mentioning that some reject the necessity of software licenses altogether therefore do not use licenses[@https://en.wikipedia.org/wiki/License-free_software] or put their work explicitly in the public domain[@http://cr.yp.to/distributors.html].

-"_An original creative work (such as writing, graphics, or code) is under exclusive copyright by default, meaning that by law only the author has a say in what others can do with it.
-Open source is an unusual circumstance, however, because the author expects that others will use, modify, and share the work.
-But because the legal default is still exclusive copyright, a license is needed to explicitly state these permissions._

 #### 2.3.3.2 Open source licenses

-Open source licenses are licenses that comply with the [Open Source Definition](https://opensource.org/osd) (i.e., they allow software to be freely used, modified, and shared), including non-copyleft[^footnote-noncopyleft] (or "permissive") licenses that allow proprietary derivative works[@https://opensource.org/faq#permissive].
+Open source licenses are licenses that comply with the [Open Source Definition](https://opensource.org/osd) (i.e., they allow software to be freely used, modified, and shared), including non-copyleft licenses that allow proprietary derivative works[@https://opensource.org/faq#permissive].
+(A reason why they are also called "permissive" licenses).

-[^footnote-noncopyleft]: As the defintion of open source software is an extension of [the four essential freedoms of the Free Software Definition](https://www.gnu.org/philosophy/free-sw.html), all copyleft licenses are also open source licenses.
+As the defintion of open source software is an extension of [the four essential freedoms of the Free Software Definition](https://www.gnu.org/philosophy/free-sw.html), all copyleft licenses are also open source licenses.

 #### 2.3.3.4 Choosing a license